Facebook’s “secret sauce” for engagement unveiled

-Faithbridge Church in Texas, has a great Facebook page that encourages engagement with multi-content type messages — like this one — that pairs an exciting fourth of July banner with a link for more information.
-They also tagged 27 people in the photo, which helped garner more “likes” and “shares.”
+Faithbridge Church in Texas, has a great Facebook page that encourages engagement with multi-content type messages that pair exciting banners with links for more information.
+They also tag people who may be interested or involved in an event which helps garner more “likes," "comments" and “shares.”

 Provide good descriptions and calls-to-action